AramZS/thespin/text-datagrid/Case-1xHELLHOUSE.markdown

 Logan seemed to have lost control of his powers, a bargain that was more than he could handle.

-However, you found you could
+However, you found you could defeat him with the help of a little salt and some good magic.